ELEVATER: A Benchmark and Toolkit for Evaluating Language-Augmented Visual Models: Introduction

 \begin{itemize}[leftmargin=5.5mm]

-\item {\bf Benchmark: Datasets and Knowledge.} We build the first publicly available benchmark to evaluate the recent language-augmented visual models.
-It includes a suite of 20 and 35 datasets for image classification (IC) and object detection (OD), respectively.
-Beyond that, external knowledge is collected for each dataset to further augment language, including WordNet hierarchy~\citep{miller1998wordnet}, WordNet definition~\citep{miller1998wordnet}, Wiktionary definition~\cite{meyer2012wiktionary}, and GPT-3 knowledge~\cite{brown2020language}, which represents the first comprehensive benchmark in evaluating {\em large-scale task-level transfer}.

-\item {\bf Comprehensive Metrics.} To take into account the practical efficiency in the deployment stage in the real world, a variety of evaluation metrics are developed with the full sample and parameter spectrum in mind.
-Specifically, we include sample-efficiency (zero-shot, few-shot and full-shot) and parameter-efficiency (linear probing and full model fine-tuning) in experiments.

-\item {\bf Reproducible Toolkit \& Language-augmented Adaptation Methods.} We develop an open-source software toolkit to support model adaptation and evaluation.
-Automatic hyper-parameter tuning is employed to avoid human-in-the-loop tuning, thus reducing human labor and ensuring fair comparisons of different model checkpoints.
-We propose new model adaptation methods to leverage the full power of pre-trained language-augmented visual models, which significantly outperform the traditional vision-only adaptation method in all settings.
-All these methods are implemented as strong baselines, serving as a starting tutorial to encourage more advanced adaptation solutions.
+\item {\bf Benchmark (Datasets and Knowledge).} We build the first publicly available benchmark to evaluate the {\em large-scale task-level transferability} of language-augmented visual models.
+The benchmark consists of two challenges: {\it Image Classification in the Wild (ICinW)} with 20 IC datasets and {\it Object Detection in the Wild (ODinW)} with 35 OD datasets.
+A collected external knowledge base for each dataset which could be used for language data augmentation. \item {\bf Comprehensive Metrics.} To measure the cost of deploying models for real-world applications, we measure a model's sample-efficiency in the zero-shot, few-shot and full-shot settings and parameter-efficiency in the linear probing and full model fine-tuning settings. \item {\bf Reproducible Toolkit \& Language-augmented Adaptation Methods.} We develop an open-source software toolkit to support model adaptation and evaluation.
+Automatic hyper-parameter tuning is employed to avoid human-in-the-loop tuning, thus reducing human labor and ensuring a fair comparison among different model checkpoints.
+We also present a set of new model adaptation methods for pre-trained language-augmented visual models.
+Our methods significantly outperform the traditional vision-only adaptation methods.
+These methods serve as baselines for the development of more advanced adaptation methods. \end{itemize}